jdenobel1/xc-timer-scorer-milesplit/README.md

 Usage

-    Run the Script: Execute the script using Python.
+Run the Script:

 bash

 python xc_webcam_stopwatch.py

 GUI Instructions:

     Click on "Instructions" to open the instructions file.
     Click on "Open XC Merged Results" to open the XC Merged Results application.
     Click on "Set Boys or Girls Time File" to set the output file for recorded times.
     Click on "Start Video Capture" to start capturing video from webcams.
     Click on "Start Timer" to start the stopwatch.
     Click on "Start Screen Recording" to start recording the screen.
     Click on "Stop Screen Recording" to stop the screen recording.
     Click on "Stop Timer" to stop the stopwatch.
     Click on "Stop Video Capture" to stop capturing video from webcams.
     Click on "Quit" to exit the program.

 Functions